the "slum-lord" wars

 in insight news (july 14, 1997), jackie cherryhomes is quoted to the effect that the best way city residents can combat crime is to call 911 and inspections. documents obtained from the city in a lawsuit reveal that another city council member had coached a constituent to use the term "party house" when complaining to inspections. insiders tell us that both city council members and the minneapolis police regularly contact inspections to solve crime problems.

 private landlords in minneapolis also have to worry that the city will confiscate their properties through condemnation by eminent domain and unfairly low estimations of fair market value. one, a gulf war veteran, lost a mansion in north minneapolis to mcda, receiving $1.00 in compensation. he estimates that the city spent at least $50,000 in attorney's fees to drive such a hard bargain with him. sundberg lost a house assessed at $66,900 on the city's tax rolls, receiving $15,000. another landlord, who once owned more than 90 properties in minneapolis, lost them all in a 1993 bankruptcy proceeding brought on by the city's outright confiscation of a 20-unit apartment building that he had bought on franklin avenue.

-Few in our liberal political culture will shed tears for landlords whose "property rights" have thus been violated by the city.
-But that fact is that abusive measures such as this perpetrated by Minneapolis city officials are causing private landlords to disinvest in the city, which, in turn, is shrinking the supply of affordable housing for the poor.
-In that context, "Charlie's army" has found a surprising range of allies and, in the end, may win the war.
+few in our liberal political culture will shed tears for landlords whose "property rights" have thus been violated by the city. but that fact is that abusive measures such as this perpetrated by minneapolis city officials are causing private landlords to disinvest in the city, which, in turn, is shrinking the supply of affordable housing for the poor. in that context, "charlie's army" has found a for the poor. in that context, "charlie's army" has found a surprising range of allies and, in the end, may win the war.